kontent-ai/gatsby-packages/README.md

 ### A) Use the Kentico Kontent sourcing guide

 If you are new to the Gatsby ecosystem.
 The best way to start with using Gatsby & Kentico Kontent is to follow the official [Sourcing guide for Kentico Kontent](https://www.gatsbyjs.org/docs/sourcing-from-kentico-cloud/).
-To learn more about from sourcing from headless CMSs see the [Gatsby docs overview page](https://www.gatsbyjs.org/docs/headless-cms/).
+To learn more about sourcing from headless CMSs see the [Gatsby docs overview page](https://www.gatsbyjs.org/docs/headless-cms/).

 ### B) Install plugin to your existing Gatsby project